LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

 {:start="13"}
 13. **Customer ID:** Target or exclude consumers by their current customer ID.
 Manually enter the list of IDs you would like to target by (multiple IDs can be entered in this section and if any of them apply to the consumer this condition will be applicable).

-Customer ID is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.
+Customer ID is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Center.

 ![](/img/target-audience-6.png)

 {:start="14"}
 14. **Gender:** Target consumers according to their gender (male, female or other).

-    Gender is reported via the Personal Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.
+    Gender is reported via the Personal Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Center.

 {:start="15"}
 15. **Store ZIP code:** Target or exclude consumers by their association with a store ZIP code.
 Manually enter the list of ZIP codes you would like to target by (multiple ZIPs can be entered in this section and if any of them apply to the consumer this condition will be applicable).

-    Store ZIP code is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.
+    Store ZIP code is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Center.

 {:start="16"}
 16. **Store number:** Target or exclude consumers by their association with a store number.
 Manually enter the list of store numbers you would like to target by (multiple numbers can be entered in this section and if any of them apply to the consumer this condition will be applicable).

-    Store number is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.
+    Store number is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Center.

 ![](/img/target-audience-7.png)